Wrinkling and Haefliger structures: Introduction

-Hence, what Haefliger originally \cite{Haef2} called a $\Gamma$-structure, we will call a principal $\Gamma$-bundle (Section~\ref{sec:preliminaries2}).
-Some authors assume principal bundles to have submersive moment map, but we do not (and it is crucial that we do not).

-Principal $\GammaR$-bundles are not the same, although they are closely related, to the $\GammaR$-microbundles of Definition \ref{def:HaefligerMicro}.
-We will study the former via the latter, which is a standard idea in the foliation literature and goes back to \cite{Haef2}. $\bullet$ \end{remark}

-We are particularly interested in the case in which $m=n$.
-We speak of \textbf{tangential} microbundles when $E = TM$.
-The easiest (but most interesting) examples arise as follows: Fixing a metric on $M$ and thus an exponential map, allows us to assign a $\GammaR$-microbundle
+We are particularly interested in the case where $E=TM$ and hence $m=n$, in which case we speak of a \textbf{tangential} microbundle.
+The simplest examples arise as follows: Fixing a metric on $M$, and thus an exponential map, allows us to assign an $\SR$-microbundle

 to each solution $f$ of $\SR$ on $M$.
 The leaf space of (the germ of) $\ker(d\exp)$ is simply $M$.
 It follows that leaf spaces of other tangential microbundles may be regarded as singular replacements of $M$.